 If you have any concerns about the safety of any child, please speak to a member of staff who you feel comfortable with.
 Alternatively, if your concerns are about the use of digital media, you can report incidents to the Child Exploitation and Online Protection (CEOP) Centre.

-All our staff have been trained in dealing with the signs of abuse and they understand the important role they must play in protecting our pupils from harm.
+All our staff have been trained in dealing with the signs of abuse and they understand the important role they must play in protecting our students from harm.
 We follow a clear set of procedures when concerns arise, and matters are dealt with sensitively.

 You can read our Safeguarding Policy here.
 You can also find our Anti-Bullying Policy here.